Detroit Tigers vs Minnesota Twins: Odds, Spread, And Total

 Tigers vs Twins Betting Trends

-- Detroit is 6-3 SU in its last nine games against Minnesota.
+- Detroit is 0-6 SU in its last six games on the road.

-- Detroit is 1-4 SU in its last five games on the road.
+- Detroit is 1-5 SU in its last six games against an opponent in the American League.

 Tigers vs Twins Injury Reports